streed/family-photo-share/SECURITY.md

 **Please do not report security vulnerabilities through public GitHub issues.**

-Instead, please report them via email to the project maintainers.
+Instead, please use GitHub's private vulnerability reporting feature:

+1. Go to the Security tab in the repository
+2. Click on "Report a vulnerability"
+3. Follow the private disclosure process

 You should receive a response within 48 hours.

 ### What to Include